aleksey-najar/ocdp-navigator/README.md

 Welcome to the unofficial Oracle CDP CX Unity plugin for the Jetbrains Platform

-The Couchbase JetBrains plugin provides support for Couchbase in JetBrains IDEs.
+The OCDP JetBrains plugin provides support for Oracle CDP CX Unity in JetBrains IDEs.

 ## Installation (TBD)